AvolitesLtd/TitanManual/docs/introduction.md

 sidebar_label: Introduction to Avolites Titan
 ---

-Welcome to Avolites Titan.
+Welcome to Avolites Titan!
 This manual aims to you tell you everything there is to know about operating your Avolites console (that's quite a lot).

 If you're already familiar with using lighting consoles but new to Titan,